 - The Payment View screen will display.

-- The Payment Preview screen will display.
-Click Payment Preview to view the full history of the payments across the life of the contract.
+- Click Payment Preview to view the full history of the payments across the life of the contract.

-- If the contract is older than 12 months, ensure all payments were made over that period.
+- If the contract is older than 12 months, ensure all payments have been made over the 12 months.
 Look for any missing or partial payments.

 - If the contract is billed through a Title Company, it could be delayed up to 90 days after the Effective Date.

-- If the contract is billed through a Mortgage Company, it could be delayed between 90-120 days after the Effective Date.
+If the contract is billed through a Mortgage/Utility Company, it could be delayed between 90-120 days after the Effective Date.

-- Confirm the total number of payments is equal to what would be 12 equal payments up to that point.
+- Confirm the total number of payments is equal to what would be up to that point.

 Manually Calculate the Gap